 by Caroline Carter

-In this article we turn our attentions to the other side of this equestrian employment equation, the employer.
 Employers get tired of hearing “it’s a groom’s market” right now, I know I seem to say it several times daily, but really, it is.
 I think on reflection though, what I should be saying is that it is “it’s a good groom’s market” – there is a world of difference and we all have stories to tell on that front!

-It’s probably worth taking a moment to summarise what makes a good groom (not exhaustive by any means).
+It’s probably worth taking a moment to summarize what makes a good groom (not exhaustive by any means).
 The first two points, I wouldn’t have dreamed of needing to include, even just 5 years ago!
 I do this in the somewhat innocent hope that the not so Super Grooms, might read and reconsider their ways :

 What makes an everyday Super Groom?

 - Someone who does what they say they will do, when they say they will do it!